Mariam Jaafar

-Mariam binte Jaafar (born 1977) is a Singaporean politician.
-A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Woodlands division of Sembawang GRC since 2020.
+Mariam binte Jaafar (born 8 February 1977) is a Singaporean politician.
+A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) for the Woodlands division of Sembawang Group Representation Constituency (GRC) since 2020.

 Early life and education

 Mariam grew up in a 1-room HDB flat with her parents and siblings.
 Her father was a Malay language teacher while her mother was a nurse.

 She attended Raffles Girls' Primary School for three years before transferring to Bukit View Primary School.
 When she was 13 years old, Mariam received the MENDAKI Scholarship from then-Deputy Prime Minister Goh Chok Tong.

 Mariam attended Raffles Girls' School and Raffles Junior College before graduating from Stanford University in 2000 with a Bachelor of Science degree and a Master of Science degree in electrical and electronics engineering.

 She subsequently went on to complete a Master of Business Administration degree at Harvard Business School in 2006.